Automic/terraform-provider-cda/README.md

 Usage
 ----------------------

-To use the provider you need the Automic CDA account.
+To use the provider you need an Automic CDA account.
+You can created the following CDA Entities using the provider: Environment, Deployment Target, Log-in Object, Deployment Profile and also can trigger a Wofklow execution.
+For detailed resources reference see the website folder.

 ### Example
 ```hcl